SharePoint/sp-dev-docs/docs/apis/webhooks/lists/get-subscription.md

 ### Get all subscriptions

-The application must have manage list permissions to the SharePoint list where the subscription will be retreived.
+The application must have manage list permissions to the SharePoint list where the subscription will be retrieved.

 **If your application is a Microsoft Azure Active Directory (AD) application:**